webkool/documentation/webkool-xml-api.md

 ## **2. XML api reference**

 This section provides details on the elements that make up the webkool XML API.
 For each element, a brief description is provided.
-(For elements described as defining constructors or templates that create or instantiate objects, more information about the objects can be found in the webkool javascript api reference document.)
+(For elements described as defining constructors or templates that create or instantiate objects, more information about the objects can be found in the webkool ECMAScript api reference document.)
 Then the following information is presented if relevant:

 **Tags**